Justin Verlander: College career

-Verlander pitched for the USA national baseball team in 2003 and helped the US win a silver medal in the Pan American Games.
-He was named CAA Rookie of the Year in 2002, and earned All-CAA honors in 2003 and 2004.
-Verlander was named the ODU Alumni Association's Male Athlete of the Year in 2004, and was the second overall pick in the 2004 Major League Baseball draft by the Detroit Tigers.
+He was named CAA Rookie of the Year in 2002 and earned All-CAA honors in 2003 and 2004.
+Verlander was named the ODU Alumni Association's Male Athlete of the Year in 2004 and was the second overall pick in the 2004 Major League Baseball draft by the Detroit Tigers.

 Professional career

 Draft and minor leagues

 Verlander's professional baseball career began when he was selected by the Detroit Tigers with the second overall pick in the 2004 MLB Draft.
 He signed a contract on October 25, 2004.
 Verlander made his professional debut in 2005.
-He played for two of Detroit's minor league affiliates: the Lakeland Flying Tigers (A+) and the Erie SeaWolves (AA), and also started two games for the Tigers in July.
+He played for two of Detroit's minor league affiliates: the Lakeland Flying Tigers (High-A) and the Erie SeaWolves (Double-A), and also started two games for the Tigers in July.
 After posting a 9–2 record and a 1.67 ERA in 13 starts for Lakeland, Verlander joined the SeaWolves on June 20.

 Detroit Tigers (2005–2017)

 2005–2006: MLB debut, AL Rookie of the Year, and World Series

 Verlander made his MLB debut on July 4, 2005.
-He went 0–2 with a 7.15 ERA in his only two starts of the season.
+He went 0-2 with a 7.15 ERA in his only two starts of the season.

 He made the 2006 Tigers roster out of spring training.
 In his first full Major League season, Verlander went 17–9 with a 3.63 ERA, striking out 124 batters in 186 innings.
 On July 4, 2006, at McAfee Coliseum in Oakland, California, Verlander, Joel Zumaya, and Fernando Rodney each threw multiple fastballs over 100 mi/h.
 It was the first time in MLB history that three pitchers on the same team had done so during a game.
 He allowed one stolen base in 2006 and picked off seven baserunners.
 In 2006, he became the first rookie pitcher in the history of the game to win 10 games before the end of June and was named AL Rookie of the Year at the end of the season.
 During Game 1 of the 2006 World Series, Verlander was the Tigers starting pitcher against Anthony Reyes of the St. Louis Cardinals; it was the first instance in which two rookies faced off to start a World Series.
 The Tigers went on to lose the series to the Cardinals in five games.

 2007–2008: First no-hitter and All-Star Game

 Verlander's success continued in 2007, as he accumulated 18 wins and posted a 3.66 ERA with 183 strikeouts in 201 2/3 innings.
 On June 12, Verlander recorded a no-hitter against the Milwaukee Brewers, striking out twelve and walking four while throwing a fastball 102 mi/h.

 In 2008, Verlander lost four consecutive games before winning his first one.
 He led MLB in losses with 17.
-Overall, he finished the 2008 season with an 11–17 win–loss record and a 4.84 ERA.
+Overall, he finished the 2008 season with an 11–17 win-loss record and a 4.84 ERA.